Boiling maple sap in your backyard is not hard – and it’s VERY rewarding! Do it once and you’ll be hooked!

 1. Collect Sap to begin boiling maple sap

-The first step in boiling down maple syrup is to collect sap from maple trees.
-You can either do this at your own home or a friend or family member’s property.
-One thing you’ll need to take into account is that when the sap is running hard, you’ll need to empty those buckets often and store them in a place that can keep them cool until you can boil it down – so make sure your trees are easily accessible!
+Collecting sap can either be done at your own home or a friend or family member’s property.
+One thing you’ll need to take into account is that when the sap is running hard, you’ll need to empty those buckets often and store them in a cool place until you can boil it down – so make sure your trees are easily accessible!

 3. Chop wood to feed the fire